brendatamaar/brendatamaar/README.md

 - 💻 Building B2G Saas product with Vue and Spring Boot;
 - 🌱 Currently learning the universe of Go;
-- 👩🏼‍💻 Working mostly with Vue, Typescript and Tailwind;
+- 👩🏼‍💻 Working mostly with Vue/React, Typescript and Tailwind;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: brendatamaa@gmail.com;